rackerlabs/support-how-to/content/skype-for-business/skype-for-business-faq.md

 Every contact you interact with via Microsoft Office, whether in your Skype for Business contacts list or not, has a "default" relationship with you.
-Your &ldquo;unlisted&rdquo; contacts (that is, those who are not included in your Skype for Business contacts list) don&rsquo;t get displayed in either the Groups view or the Status view.
+Your "unlisted" contacts (that is, those who are not included in your Skype for Business contacts list) don&rsquo;t get displayed in either the Groups view or the Status view.
 But the Relationships view shows all the contacts on your Skype for Business contacts list *plus* any unlisted contacts whom you&rsquo;ve assigned a non-default privacy relationship.

-To remove any of these &ldquo;unlisted&rdquo; contacts from your Relationships view, right-click on the contact, click **Change Privacy Relationship**, and select **Auto-assign Relationship**.
+To remove any of these "unlisted" contacts from your Relationships view, right-click on the contact, click **Change Privacy Relationship**, and select **Auto-assign Relationship**.